 When Facebook announced its grand cryptocurrency idea on Tuesday, the rebellious nature of crypto-coins — decentralized, anonymous, not backed by a government — was decidedly missing.
+It is not yet known how Facebook’s cryptocurrency will affect trading.
+Visit cryptoevent.io if you are hoping to get into cryptocurrency trading.
 Facebook has a highly sophisticated way of identifying users, said its currency would be back by real money, and “Libra” seems anything but libertarian.

 The currency does, however, open up tremendous opportunity for the social media giant: Sellers will be many clicks closers to buyers than before using Facebook-bucks.
 Users won’t ever have to leave the platform, as the currency will continue to close the loop on Facebook’s eco-system, And Facebook will gain both data and potentially transaction fees from this new creation.
 The well established Bitcoin is already a cryptocurrency that is being accepted by an expanding number of businesses and organisations, some of which can be found at Coinsspent.com.